 Housing costs in Alpine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alpine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alpine is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Alpine who work in sales jobs (14.13%), management occupations (11.34%), and office and administrative support (9.92%).

 Also of interest is that Alpine has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Alpine citizens is very high relative to the national average among all cities (21.84%): 35.64% of adults in Alpine have a bachelor's degree or even advanced degree.
+The citizens of Alpine are very well educated compared to the average community in the nation: 35.64% of adults in Alpine have a bachelor's degree or even advanced degree.